Bayesian score calibration for approximate models: Methods

 If samples from $U$ can be generated exactly, then the approximation will be unbiased and consistent if $\E_{u \sim U}\Vert u \Vert^\beta_2 < \infty$, while inexact Monte Carlo samples from $U$ (generated by SMC or MCMC for example) will lead to a consistent estimator under the same condition.

-\subsection{Approximate posterior transformations}
+\subsection{Approximate Posterior Transformations}

 Bayesian score calibration requires a family of kernels to optimize over, $\kernfam$.
-We consider the family defined by conditional deterministic transformations of realisations from approximate posterior distributions, that is, a pushforward measure of the approximate posterior.
+We consider the family defined by conditional deterministic transformations of random variables drawn from approximate posterior distributions, that is, a pushforward measure\footnote{Also known as ``transformations of measures'' \citep[see for example,][p.\ 185]{billingsley1995probability}.} of the approximate posterior conditional on the data.
 This choice of kernel family allows efficient inference in our current context of expensive or intractable likelihoods, when only Monte Carlo samples from the approximate posterior are available.